jacobszmon/Git-Info-Pages/docs/10-The-Hows-and-Whys-of-Team-Git-Workflow/00-The-Hows-and-Whys-of-Team-Git-Workflow.md

 **Forking Workflow**
 - Perfect for open-source projects
-- Original repository is kept clean and a project maintainer controls which pull request can be pulled.
+- Original repository is kept clean and a project maintainer controls which pull request can be merged.

 ## Collaborative Coding with Git and GitHub